Replacing or changing a number plate

 Over time, excessive exposure to exhaust fumes, chemicals, stones, the sun, and general wear and tear can damage your plates and make them hard to read.
 You should check the condition of your plates regularly, particularly if you have older plates.

-Normal (standard) number plates have a 10 year guarantee against faulty material and workmanship.
+Standard number plates have a 10 year warranty against faulty material and workmanship.
 This warranty period only applies when a vehicle is being used under normal conditions.
-For warranty information for normal number plates, contact the department or go to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services—please call to confirm before visiting.
+For warranty information for standard or personalised plates, contact the department or go to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides vehicle registration services—please call to confirm before visiting.

 Police and transport inspectors regularly check the condition of number plates.
 Make sure your plates can be read.
 If they cannot be read and cleaning does not fix the problem, you will need to replace them.